Arda Güler: UEFA Euro 2024

 Güler was named in Turkey's 26-man squad for UEFA Euro 2024.
 On 18 June 2024, he was awarded Player of the Match, as he scored in Turkey's 3–1 opening fixture win over Georgia, becoming the first teenager to score on his European Championship debut since Cristiano Ronaldo in 2004.
 With his goal, he also became the fifth-youngest goalscorer in the tournament's history and the youngest debutant to find the net, aged 19 years and 114 days, breaking Cristiano Ronaldo's previous record.

 On 3 July, Güler provided an assist as Turkey defeated Austria 2–1 in the round of 16 and progressed into the quarter-finals.
 In doing so, he became only the third teenager in history to score and assist in the same Euros, following Cristiano Ronaldo and Wayne Rooney.

+2026 FIFA World Cup

+Güler was selected in Turkey's 26-man squad for the 2026 FIFA World Cup in May 2026.

+On 26 June 2026, in a 3–2 victory over the United States, Güler scored Turkey's first goal, becoming the youngest player in World Cup history to score for Turkey, and was named Man of the Match.

 Style of play

-Considered to be one of the best young footballers in the world, Güler is a left-footed attacking midfielder who can also play as a winger, prominently on the right flank.
-A very precocious player, he stands out for his ability to deal with complex situations in tight spaces.
-A fine playmaker, Güler also boasts impressive dribbling skill, vision, creativity, above-average passing skills and notable technical ability from set-pieces.
+Considered by various media outlets and commentators to be one of the best young footballers in the world, Güler is a left-footed attacking midfielder who can also play as a winger, primarily on the right flank.
+He has been praised for his composure and ability to operate in tight spaces.
+A playmaker, Güler has also been noted for his impressive dribbling skill, vision, creativity, above-average passing skills, and technical ability from set-pieces.